Rooted in Community.

 A Brief recap of GEorge’s time in Denton

-• 2005 – The Beginning: Moved to Denton as a UNT dance major, instantly falling in love with the city’s trees, arts, and local flavor.
+2005 – Putting Down Roots: Moved to Denton as a UNT dance major, instantly falling in love with the city’s trees, arts, and local flare.

 Bringing the Heart of a Social Worker to City Hall

-George isn't just a politician; he is a Licensed Clinical Social Worker (LCSW).
-His professional background means he is trained in active listening, coalition building, and data-driven problem solving.
-Whether he was helping 1,000+ families in public schools or managing supportive services for the unhoused, George knows how to navigate complex bureaucracies to get results for people.
+George isn't in it for the title.
+They are a Licensed Clinical Social Worker (LCSW).
+Their professional background means they are trained in active listening, coalition building, and data-driven problem solving.
+Whether they are was helping 1,000+ families in public schools or managing supportive services for the unhoused, George knows how to navigate complex bureaucracies to get results for people.

-• Small Business Advocacy: Served on the Board of the Denton Main Street Association, where he worked to promote and preserve the vibrant, independent business culture of the downtown Square.
-This role allowed him to advocate for the "legacy shops" that give Denton its unique character and ensure they have a voice in city planning.
+Small Business Advocacy: Served on the Board of the Denton Main Street Association, where they worked to promote and preserve the vibrant, independent business culture of the downtown Square.
+This role allowed them to advocate for the "legacy shops" that give Denton its unique character and ensure they have a voice in city planning.

 A message from george: